EasonWang01/animateQ/README.md

 # Easy animate with a animate store

-this is an implementation of animate.css https://github.com/daneden/animate.css
+This is an implementation of animate.css https://github.com/daneden/animate.css

-you can use all the feature of animate.css,and only take 37.4K
+You can use all the feature just like animate.css,and only 37.4KB for the `animateQ.min.js`

 #Install